Miyaji Saichirō’s Monumental Works

 miyaji-and-osaragi-kochi

-[This photo, published in “Ryōma Times,” No. 41 (newsletter of Tokyo Ryoma-kai), shows Miyaji Saichiro (right) on a trip to Kochi in 1968, with his mentor, the famous writer Osaragi Jirō, who at the time was working on Tennō no Seiki (天皇の世紀), his masterpiece of Bakumatsu-Meiji Restoration history.]
+[The above photo, published in “Ryōma Times,” No. 41 (newsletter of Tokyo Ryoma-kai), shows Miyaji Saichirō (right) on a trip to Kochi in 1968, with his mentor, the famous writer Osaragi Jirō, who at the time was working on Tennō no Seiki, his masterpiece of Bakumatsu-Meiji Restoration history.]

 I first met Miyaji-sensei around November 1988, while working as a writer for Flash, a weekly magazine in Tokyo.
 The magazine was doing a special feature on Sakamoto Ryōma to commemorate his upcoming birthday.
-Since I was working on my novel about Ryōma at the time, the editor in charge asked me to accompany him to Miyaji-sensei’s home to interview him.
+Since I was then working on my novel about the life and times of Sakamoto Ryōma, the editor in charge asked me to accompany him to Miyaji-sensei’s home to interview him.
 Needless to say, I was thrilled to meet the great writer, whose books I depended on heavily in writing my novel.

 Miyaji-sensei, born in Ryōma’s native Kochi, lived in Mitaka, Tokyo.
 He greeted us at the front door of his home, dressed in traditional kimono.
 During our visit I remember him saying something to the effect that he thought of me as an “American Ryōma.”